 SteadXP software will automatically find the .XPD file corresponding to your video.

 No, .XPD data files should not be renamed.

 It is not recommended, since SteadXP software uses the GoPro file naming format to detect matching .XPD data files.

 Plugged on a GoPro®*, SteadXP@ will follow you anywhere, anytime in your outdoor adventures.

-It works with GoPro® HERO[4, 3+, 3, 2] camera* and it fits inside the GoPro®* housings with their BacPac™* backdoor.
-It can’t be used with a GoPro® HERO5* as it doesn’t have the connection anymore to plug something on its back.
+It works with GoPro® HERO[4, 3+, 3, 2] camera* and fits inside the GoPro®* housings with their BacPac™* backdoor.
+It cannot be used with a GoPro® HERO5* since it doesn’t have the connection to plug accessories on its back anymore.
 SteadXP@ is not compatible with GoPro® HERO5*, DSLR, mirrorless and video cameras.

 On a DSLR, mirrorless or video camera, SteadXP+ will be your ultimate companion for filmmaking and video reporting.

 It just needs a flash mount (coldshoe) and a mic input (jack, mini jack or XLR).
 HDMI and AV outputs are not required to plug the device.
 Be sure to deactivate the EIS/OIS of your camera while using our device.
 Otherwise it will mislead our algorithms.
 SteadXP+ is not compatible with GoPro®* cameras.

 On DSLR, MirrorLess:

 SteadXP only needs one audio track for proper operations.
 With the appropriate audio separator cable (1xStereo to 2xMono), you can then record one mono track.
 We recommend using a preamplified microphone if you cannot set audio individually on each track.